rahulgopinath/rahulgopinath.github.io/_posts/2024-06-28-search-based-fuzzing-branch-distance.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
 We need one more step.
-That is, if we find a `Not`, we need to distributed it inside, inverting any comparisons.
-For that, we need a DistributeNot class
+That is, we need to run the evaluator.
+In the below, we assume that we need to take the `True` branch.
+Hence, we use the `normal_ast` to find how to flip from the `False` branch.
+If on the other hand, you want to flip from the `True` branch to `False` branch of the conditional, then you need the `negated_ast`.

 <!--
 ############